- Schedule of Classes - January 8, 2020 7:14PM EST

 - Course Catalog - January 8, 2020 7:15PM EST

 Course information provided by the Courses of Study 2019-2020.

 Jewish men and women in early modern Europe lived their lives within a gendered social order inherited from the Talmudic period.
 The relationship between sex and power remained fundamental to Jewish communal discipline until the eighteenth century.
 The explosion of vernacular publishing, increasing economic and geographic mobility and the coming of emancipation challenged existing gender norms and liberated Jewish desire - well, almost.
-As we will see, modernity has an ambiguous effect on Jewish sexual expression and Jewish sexual politics., It is not clear that the emancipation of Jewish men had the same emancipatory effect on Jewish women.
+As we will see, modernity has an ambiguous effect on Jewish sexual expression and Jewish sexual politics.
+It is not clear that the emancipation of Jewish men had the same emancipatory effect on Jewish women.
 Jewish patriarchy proved unexpectedly resilient.
-In this course, we will explore why - despite Judaism's reputation for the more open sexual ethic - neither most Jewish men nor many Jewish women embraced the possibilities of personal liberation from a reproductive regime of rigid self-control and near compulsory heterosexual monogamy.
+In this course, we will explore why - despite Judaism's reputation for liberal attitudes to sex - neither most Jewish men nor many Jewish women embraced the possibilities of personal liberation from a reproductive regime of rigid self-control and near compulsory heterosexual monogamy.